Alfresco/docs-alfresco/transform-service/latest/config/transformers.md

 Pipeline transforms map to a pipeline transformer, which in turn maps to a series of single-step transformers.
 These are defined through configuration files in the T-Router.
 This is described in the later section about pipelines.

-## Adding T-Engines to T-Router
+## Add T-Engines to T-Router

 The T-Router uses T-Engine names to register new engines via properties.
 The names must be unique and consistent for each engine, for both of its properties (url and queue).
-Examples of such name are: `IMAGEMAGICK`, `LIBREOFFICE`, `PDF_RENDERER`, TIKA, `TRANSFORMER1`, `CUSTOM_ENGINE`, `CUSTOM_RED_ENGINE`., etc. The T-Engine names are case-insensitive.
+Examples of such name are: `IMAGEMAGICK`, `LIBREOFFICE`, `PDF_RENDERER`, `TIKA`, `TRANSFORMER1`, `CUSTOM_ENGINE`, `CUSTOM_RED_ENGINE`, etc..
+The T-Engine names are case-insensitive.

-Engine configuration is part of the T-Router SpringBoot `application.yaml` config:
+Engine configuration is part of the T-Router SpringBoot `application.yaml` configuration:

 ```yaml
 transformer: